0xPolygon/polygon-docs/docs/cdk/architecture/staking-the-bridge.md

 This changes as the AggLayer v1 goes online, and introduces an upgrade to the existing LxLy architecture in the form of a _unified instance_ of the LxLy bridge that multiple chains can connect to.

-## What's "unified" bridge?
+## What's the "unified" bridge?

-Polygon AggLayer envisions a scalability solution that leverages shared state and unified liquidity across multiple ZK-powered chains within the Polygon ecosystem, all powered by the CDK infrastructure.
+AggLayer envisions a scalability solution that leverages shared state and unified liquidity across multiple ZK-powered chains within the Polygon ecosystem, all powered by the CDK infrastructure.

 !!! tip "What's AggLayer?"